paulsonkoly/calc/Readme.md

 ### REPL

-If there is no input file given and no command line argument to evaluate then the input is assumed to come from a terminal and we assume REPL mode.
+If there is no input file given and no command line argument to evaluate, then the input is assumed to come from a terminal and we assume REPL mode.
 In this mode, readline library is used to ease line editing.
 The token { defines a multi-line block, until the corresponding } is found.
 The REPL doesn't evaluate until multi line blocks are closed, and it automatically outputs the result after each evaluation.

 ### Command line argument